8 Elegant Floral Scents That Smell Fresh & Feminine

 If sunshine had a scent, it might smell like this.

 Chance Eau Tendre is bubbly, playful, and impossibly uplifting.
-Grapefruit and quince add a juicy sparkle that keeps the florals feeling lightweight and modern rather than overly sweet.
+Grapefruit and quince add a juicy sparkle that keeps the florals feeling effervescent and far more sophisticated than the average fruity floral.
+It feels youthful and cheerful without crossing into anything overly sugary or juvenile.

 This is the fragrance equivalent of a long spring brunch with friends—easy conversation, champagne bubbles, and sunlight pouring through the windows.